“Good artists copy; great artists steal.”

 Discussion Points

-After you’ve got your head around the material in this section, pair up, pick a question, spend five minutes thinking and noting down your thoughts – then discuss your ideas with a friend and report back to the class:
+After you’ve got your head around the reading material, pair up, pick a question, spend five minutes thinking and noting down your thoughts – then discuss your ideas with a friend and report back to the class:

 Learner Portfolio: write a fan-fic